CKay: 2018–2021: "Love Nwantiti", Warner Music Africa and "Emiliana"

-2022–present: "Watawi"
+2022–present: "Watawi", and other ventures

 On 24 May 2022, Starr's "Beggie Beggie" earned him, a special recognition at The Headies, in the Best Collaboration category.
 On 17 June 2022, he released "Watawi", featuring Davido, Focalistic, and Abidoza, which peaked at number 13 on Nigeria's TurnTable Top 50 and was accompanied by a music video, directed by Dalia Dias.
 On 20 June 2022, CKay became the second African artist to reach 1.2 billion streams and was surpassed by 200 million streams from Burna Boy, as the most-streamed with a total of 1.4 billion streams.
-On 18 August 2022, CKay surpassed 100 Million Streams On Boomplay, and was given a golden club plaque from Boomplay.
-According to Boomplay data analysis, CKay music has been part of 3,549 playlists with over 120 countries enjoying and streaming Ckay songs on Boomplay as of 18 August 2022.
+In August 2022, CKay surpassed 100 Million Streams On Boomplay, and was given a golden club plaque from Boomplay.
+According to Boomplay statistics, CKay music was part of 3,549 playlists, with over 120 countries enjoying and streaming Ckay songs on Boomplay as of 18 August 2022.

+On 27 August 2024, CKay and his childhood friend Joseph Salubi, launched Boyfriend Music, a music publishing and management company, with an American subsidiary, stylized as Boyfrnd Music, with the sole aim to extend its support to artists, songwriters, and producers globally.
+In October 2024, CKay released a 12-track sophomore album titled EMOTIONS featuring Olamide, The Cavemen (band), Ty Dolla $ign and Nora Fatehi.
+On 18 April 2025, CKay officially exits Warner Music Africa, following the end of his record deal.
+On 31 May 2025, he signed a new partnership deal with AWAL, to support the release of his upcoming project, CKay the Second.
+On 13 June 2025, he released his debut extended play CKay the Second under Boyfriend Music Limited (as CKay Holdings LLC), under exclusive license to AWAL Recordings.

 Artistry

 CKay has personally dubbed his sound "Emo-afrobeats", to note his focus on emotional and romantic lyricism in his music.
 CKay has made tracks in a variety genres including Afrobeats, R&B and dancehall.
 On 4 June 2019, in an interview with Ayo Onikoyi of Vanguard Nigeria, he described his style of music as Afro-pop from the future (2056 A.D specifically).
 On 24 September 2021, the OCC writer Helen Ainsley, describes CKay's music as fusing Afrobeats with pop, electronic music, and even interpolating classical music.
 On 29 October 2021, Nelson C.J. of Teen Vogue, listed CKay among other Nigerian artists confused to be Alté singers.